How to Save Money on a Walt Disney World Vacation

 Walt Disney World savings secrets

-The easiest way to save money on food at Disney World is to book during a free dining promotion, usually available for vacations scheduled during the fall months.
-Learn more about those promotions here.
-Another Walt Disney World savings secret is to pack LOTS of snacks.
+Another Walt Disney World savings secret is to pack LOTS of your own snacks or bring in your own food and meals to eat on the go.
 Disney allows food and beverages to be brought into the park.
 However alcohol and glass of any kind are prohibited.
 I recommend bringing pretzels, fruit, peanut butter crackers, cookies, etc. This saves money on snacking in between meals.

 You can also bring in a small soft cooler to save money on food at Disney World and pack lunches before hand.
 My kids love Uncrustables.
 For most of our trips, I pack two sandwiches for my kids with a fruit and a chocolate milk or juice box.
 I love this diaper bag from Petunia Pickle Bottom which has a small cooler section in the bottom.